Black Trans Intimacies: On Building Futures in the Present

 Thursday, Oct 29, 2020 | 4:00 pm - 5:00 pm

 VIRTUAL EVENT - ZOOM WEBINAR

-Co-sponsored by African American Studies, Gender Equity Resource Center and Othering & Belonging Institute’s LGBTQ Citizenship Cluster.
+Co-sponsored by African American Studies, Gender Equity Resource Center, Othering & Belonging Institute’s Diversity and Health Disparities Cluster, and Othering & Belonging Institute’s LGBTQ Citizenship Cluster.

 Miss the event?
 Watch the recording below.